Sickle cell disease: Rate of sickle cell disease in Uganda

 The data compiled on sickle cell disease in Uganda has not been updated since the early 1970s.
-The deficiency of data is due to a lack of government research funds, even though Ugandans die daily from SCD.
+The deficiency of data is due to a lack of government research funds, even though Ugandans die daily from sickle cell disease.
 Data shows that the trait frequency of sickle cell disease is 20% of the population in Uganda.
-This means that 66 million people are at risk of having a child who has sickle cell disease.
-It is also estimated that about 25,000 Ugandans are born each year with SCD and 80% of those people don't live past five years old.
-SCD also contributes 25% to the child mortality rate in Uganda.
+It is also estimated that about 25,000 Ugandans are born each year with sickle cell disease and 80% of those people do not live past five years old.
+Sickle cell disease also contributes 25% to the child mortality rate in Uganda.
 The Bamba people of Uganda, located in the southwest of the country, carry 45% of the gene which is the highest trait frequency recorded in the world.
-The Sickle Cell Clinic in Mulago is only one sickle cell disease clinic in the country and on average sees 200 patients a day.
+The Sickle Cell Clinic in Mulago is only one sickle cell disease clinic in the country and, on average, sees 200 patients a day.

 Misconceptions about sickle cell disease

 The stigma around the disease is particularly bad in regions of the country that are not as affected.
 For example, Eastern Ugandans tend to be more knowledgeable of the disease than Western Ugandans, who are more likely to believe that sickle cell disease resulted as a punishment from God or witchcraft.
-Other misconceptions about SCD include the belief that it is caused by environmental factors but, in reality, SCD is a genetic disease.
+Other misconceptions about sickle cell disease include the belief that it is caused by environmental factors but, in reality, sickle cell disease is a genetic disease.
 There have been efforts throughout Uganda to address the social misconceptions about the disease.
 In 2013, the Uganda Sickle Cell Rescue Foundation was established to spread awareness of sickle cell disease and combat the social stigma attached to the disease.
 In addition to this organization's efforts, there is a need for the inclusion of sickle cell disease education in preexisting community health education programs in order to reduce the stigmatization of sickle cell disease in Uganda.